jplatte/smithay.github.io/content/smithay-v0.3.markdown

 renderer implementation is also provided, and a Vulkan-based on is on the roadmap.

 Alongside this refactor, [Smithay] gained support for DRM atomic modesetting as well as DRM planes.
-Furthermore, Anvil is now able to handle multi-monitor setups
+Furthermore, Anvil (our reference compositor) is now able to handle multi-monitor setups.

 #### Client surface state handling